How to Remove Ink And Crayon Stains

 In all cases, if the clothing item is bleachable, that is also a method for trying to remove the stain.

-Crayon Stains
+How to Remove Crayon Stains

 The best way to handle any fabrics with crayon stains is to simply freeze it.
 Once the wax has frozen, gently scrap off the excess.
 Then put a clean paper towel on both sides of the stain and go over the stained area with a warm iron.
 Check the paper towels and replace as needed.
 You want to replace them often so you don’t transfer the stain to other places on the clothing.